hackclub/hackclub/workshops/memory_game/README.md

 var card = document.createElement('img')
 ```

 Using `setAttribute()`, add `src` and `data-id` attributes to the image.
-Let's first set the `src` attribute to the placeholder image (i.e, let's assume the placeholder image as a reversed card).
-The link to the placeholder image is given in the code, otherwise, add the relative path to the image.
+Let's first set the `src` attribute to the placeholder image (i.e., let's assume the placeholder image as a reversed card).
+The link to the placeholder image is given in the code.
+Otherwise, add the relative path to the image.

 ```js
 card.setAttribute('src', placeholder)